isabella232/net-two-factor-auth/part4-authenticator-app.md

 1. Create a controller and call it **ChoosePinController**
 2. Open up the ValidationStoryBoard.storyboard and add a new view

 	a.
-Change the titles of the Done button on the entered view to Next
+Change the titles of the Done button on the entered view to Next<br>
 	b.
-Add a segue from the FileOwner to the new view and call it choosePinSeg
+Add a segue from the FileOwner to the new view and call it choosePinSeg<br>
 	c.
-Set the ViewController of the new view to ChoosePinController
+Set the ViewController of the new view to ChoosePinController<br>
 	d.
-Add a text field to the view like below and set the keyboard type to numberPad
+Add a text field to the view like below and set the keyboard type to numberPad<br>
 	e.
 Add a button and set the title to Save PIN

 Your view should now look like this: